TerribleBrad/Wind-of-Kine/README.md

 # Preamble

 Streamlined Skyrim offers modernized combat, new quests, roleplay mechanics, fully voiced followers, straightforward gameplay, overhauled locations all while staying performance friendly.
-Most of the gameplay changes are vanilla plus and minimalistic (except for the combat) keeping things nice and simple.
-Skyrim's combat has been brought up to 2021 standards making it exciting and challenging.
+Using SkySA and True Directional Movement, Skyrim's combat has been brought up to 2021 standards.
 Once you learn the basics of the list you are able to play the game without needing to micromanage.
 The modlist makes Skyrim, well, streamlined.

 Streamlined Skyrim is a fork of the fantastic SME/FT list which I highly recommend to those who want to create their own modlist for Skyrim Special Edition.

 If you want to take a look at the full modlist here is the link: https://modwat.ch/u/TerribleBrad/plugins

 **Please read the ReadMe in Full.
 The installation process is not completed once you have finished the Wabbajack installation.
-Do not report issues/bugs/errors to mod authors seek out help from me or the other folks on the Wabbajack Discord**
+Do not report issues/bugs/errors to mod authors!
+Seek out help from me or the other folks on the Wabbajack Discord**

+## Streamlined Skyrim does not work with Anniversary Addition of Skyrim!!!
+If you accidently updated use [this](https://www.nexusmods.com/skyrimspecialedition/mods/57618?tab=files) to downgrade. ##

 # Noteworthy Mods and What Gameplay to Expect